 Step 1.
-The U.S. applicant will submit the NSF-BSF proposal following the NSF regulations and submission procedures (https://www.nsf.gov/pubs/policydocs/pappg22_1/index.jsp).
-The US applicant's submission to the NSF MUST include the BIOGRAPHY (in NSF format) and BUDGET + BUDGET JUSTIFICATION (in BSF format) of the Israeli applicant under supplementary materials.
+The U.S. applicant will submit the NSF-BSF proposal following the NSF regulations and submission procedures submission to the NSF MUST include the BIOGRAPHY (in NSF format) and BUDGET + BUDGET JUSTIFICATION (in BSF format) of the Israeli applicant under supplementary materials.